Skip to main content

 • Law enforcement/firefighting: emergency preparedness specialist, police officer, senior special agent

-• Management: human resources, administrator, marketing project, contract evaluation program
+• Management: human resources, program administrator, marketing campaigns, contract program evaluation, executive director non-profit, operations management, human resources and personnel management

 • Ministry/church: Episcopal priest, minister, youth services

-• Research/informational service: independent contractor, research, IS manager, software analyst
+• Research/informational service: independent contractor, research/data analyst, IS manager, software analyst, content creator and innovation force Google.

 • Sales and marketing: agent, medical device sales representative, residency recruiter for hospital, program recruiter, pharmaceutical, marketing programs manager